symfony/symfony-docs/book/routing.rst

 Adding a Host
 ~~~~~~~~~~~~~

-.. versionadded:: 2.2
-    Host matching support was added in Symfony 2.2

 You can also match on the HTTP *host* of the incoming request.
 For more
 information, see :doc:`/components/routing/hostname_pattern` in the Routing